lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 And my daughter has no responsiblity to teach her friends English.
 And it is hard to teach.
 If my daughter can speak English fluently, that is because his dad has speaking English with her for 4 years, that's from 2023 to 2027.
 That is because his dad prepares the International Home TV, iPad or iPhone for her to watch English animations often.

-That's why Singaporean or Hong Konger still find somtimes that they are hard to communicate with their Chinese colleagues.
+That's why Singaporean or Hong Konger still somtimes find that they are hard to communicate with their Chinese colleagues.
 One reason is the language problem, one is different technology mindset.
 Though the parents of them are from China too.
 It is a generation about 25 years.
 With 25 years living in different environments, they become different in minds or behaviors.

 At technology areas, this phenomenon are not so outstanding.
 Because the Internet workers are quite same globally.
 They will pursue the latest Internet technology.
 Actually it depends too.
 The world a staff engineer in Google see is quite different from the junior engineer who are just graduated from a Chinese university.

 Now, the technology world is really developing fast.
 The future OpenAI sees is different from that Google sees, so it reflects on their job requirements.

 Come back to the school education.
-I have some classmates who teach in China.
+I have some classmates who are teaching in schools in China.
 And Some of my teachers who taught me before got retired recently.
 I know how school system works in China.

 So to my observation, and sorry for being not humble, I have to say that I probably knew a lot more than the young teachers in China.
 Yeah, but I don't have time to teach my kid when she goes to school.